-Prototyping is one of the most exciting and satisfying stages of product development.
-Typically, at this point the product specification is well defined and a risk management plan has been completed to identify which critical aspects of the design need higher focus.
-This particular phase of a project can vary from the design of a complete device or a portion of a system.
+Designing and building prototypes is one of the most exciting and satisfying stages of the product development process.
+Typically, at this point, the product development specification is well defined, and a risk management plan has been completed to identify which critical aspects of the design need higher focus.
+This particular phase of a project can vary from the design of a complete device or only a portion of a system.
 There are a few things you need to consider when designing and developing your prototypes to make the process go as smoothly as possible.

 1. Keep your overall cost in mind

 Material selections and manufacturing processes are usually driven by the cost goals of the product.
 The piece part cost of a machined part is much higher than the cost of a molded or cast part.
 However, there are significant tooling dollars associated with molded or cast parts.
 If the volumes are high enough and the tooling costs are amortized over the life of the product, molding the part is still the most cost-effective approach for high volume products.

 If casting is not an option there are several options to manufacture metal components besides conventional machining.
 With the onset of 3D printing (DMLS), parts can be manufactured in record time (often the next day) in various materials.
 If the metal parts are thin there are other options like Photochemical Machining.
 This process yields parts that have the same material characteristics as a machined part and results in an accurate burr free part.
 In parts requiring close tolerance round or square holes, there is Electrical Discharge Machining (EDM).
 Production times are typically longer than 3D printing, but the finish quality and accuracy are better.

 When prototype parts arrive, there is much to do.
 Parts need to be counted and checked against the drawings used to fabricate them.
 In some cases, parts may need to have post-processing done to complete the parts.
 Occasionally, the client may be providing some of the components used in your design, in which case you will need to verify that they too are within specification.